 Teltex, Inc. began as a TTY repair facility in 1997 and quickly became a nationally recognized company for repairing and selling TTY's, Telephone Equipment and Notification Systems for the Deaf and Hard of Hearing.
 The company has evolved over the years becoming one of the top distributors of equipment for the Deaf and Hard of Hearing and remains the only National Service Center in the country that can also services every item they carry.
 For more information, call 1.800.515.8210 or visit www.teltex.com.

-The State of New Mexico Commission for Deaf and Hard of Hearing provides effective leadership, education, advocacy and programs to reduce barriers to the social, economic, educational, cultural and intellectual well-being of Deaf and Hard of Hearing New Mexicans and their families, friends and colleagues.
+The New Mexico Commission for the Deaf & Hard of Hearing provides effective leadership, education, advocacy and programs to reduce barriers to the social, economic, educational, cultural and intellectual well-being of Deaf and Hard of Hearing New Mexicans and their families, friends and colleagues.
 For more information, call 1.800.489.8536 or visit www.cdhh.state.nm.us.

 - To learn more about the program, please click here

 - To apply for a free smoke alarm, please click here

 - To view the press release on the project, please click here